wweronika/multistrange_particles/README.md

 - Fixed bug when plotting fitting function with Weronika's latest upload (chop_v2-0-1 in Weronika's branch)
 - Save function still does not work
 - auto_cuts() not in use

+fit-vmass.cxx
+- Uses Prof. Evans's fitting code primarily, with tweaks, to fit A Gaussian to the vmass with chosen cuts